Introductory Note Trudo Lemmens

 For many with autism, getting a diagnosis feels like a breakthrough; in my case, it saved my life.
 Finally you get the tools to learn how to regulate yourself and to influence the environment, so that you stimulation level is adapted to the specific sensitivity (sensory, emotional) that characterizes autism.
 The diagnosis can offer a new and hopeful perspective.
 But you must receive the time and space to work yourself through all the emotions of a grieving process: anger, indignation … Intense emotions can temporarily put your cognitive ability under pressure.
 That has an influence on your capacity.
 You also need understanding and respect from social workers, physician-advisors of health insurance organizations, family members, friends and partner.

-Most ASD diagnoses in autistic women are not made, or are made too late.
+Most autistic women are not diagnosed with ASD, or receive that diagnosis too late.
 They frequently also suffer from post-traumatic stress disorder (PTSD).
 In relations, they are more often victim of border-transgressing behaviour than non-autistic women.
 Admissions in psychiatry, whether voluntary or by force, are extra damaging.
 The PTSD diagnosis is often missed because in autism, the appearance of the disorder is different and results from other causes, such as conflicts, harassment, and loss of control.

 When a woman with autism is in her mid-thirties, the chances of psychological decompensation augment: the inability to continue functioning normally and healthy, because psychological capacities are failing.
 Relationships and marriages are under great pressure.
 Difficulties with finding a job and in keeping it leads to increasing uncertainty, undermines one’s self-image further and leads to financial troubles and challenging living conditions.